Combining swimming, snorkelling and photography, the Kiama coast walk will keep you and your furry friend happy for hours.

 How To Get There

-Beginner, this is a relatively easy walk with a few small hills spread throughout.
+Although this is a relatively easy walk, there are a few small hills spread throughout.
 There are a few cliff faces along the walk so stay away from the edge.